surajrampure/css-python-bootcamp/README.md

-# css-python-bootcamp
+# python-css-bootcamp

-Public repository for the CSS Python Bootcamp.
+Website for Week 1 (Python) of the CSS Bootcamp at UC San Diego.
-- The `main` branch contains all code that students will work with (lectures and labs).
-- The `gh-pages` branch contains the course website (for Week 1, at least).